CPSC-1012/sep-2022-a05-workbook-dgilleland/docs/mynotes/TerminalCommands.md

 ## `DotNet` Commands

+For reference, see the [official documentation on the .NET CLI](https://docs.microsoft.com/en-us/dotnet/core/tools/).
 You can find help on all the `dotnet` commands by using the `--help` flag.
 For example, to find help on the `new` command, you would type

 ```shell
 dotnet new --help